harness/developer-hub/release-notes/continuous-delivery.md

   2. In **Stage Execution Settings>** **Allow selective stages(s) executions?**, select **Yes**.
 This setting is selected by default.

      ![](./static/selective-stage-execution.png)
-  3. When you create a [Custom trigger](/docs/platform/triggers/trigger-deployments-using-custom-triggers/), in **Configuration**, select the stages you want to execute.
+  3. When you create a trigger, in **Configuration**, select the stages you want to execute.

      ![](./static/select-stage-to-execute.png)